Non-Stationary Queues with Batch Arrivals: Defining and Decomposing the Queueing Model

-\end{theorem} \begin{proof} If a batch arriving in the interval $(0,t]$ is assigned label $(j;n)$, precisely $(n - j + 1)$ customers within that batch are still present at time $t$, and precisely $j-1$ of those customers have departed by time $t$.
-Hence, the number of customers present in the system at time $t$ from a batch with label $(j;n)$ is $(n - j + 1)Y_{j;n}(0,t]$, and the number of departures over $(0,t]$ of customers from a batch with label $(j;n)$ is $(j-1)Y_{j;n}(0,t]$; adding over all possible labels completes the proof. \end{proof}
+where the random variables $\{Y_{j;n}(0,t] \mid j, n \in \mathbb{Z}_+, j \leq n\}$ are mutually independent. \end{theorem} \proof{Proof.} If a batch arriving in the interval $(0,t]$ is assigned label $(j;n)$, precisely $(n - j + 1)$ customers within that batch are still present at time $t$, and precisely $j-1$ of those customers have departed by time $t$.
+Hence, the number of customers present in the system at time $t$ from a batch with label $(j;n)$ is $(n - j + 1)Y_{j;n}(0,t]$, and the number of departures over $(0,t]$ of customers from a batch with label $(j;n)$ is $(j-1)Y_{j;n}(0,t]$.
+Summing over all possible labels completes the proof. \Halmos \endproof

 \textbf{Remark} Readers may observe that we include the term $(0)Y_{n+1;n}(0,t]$, as well as the term $(0)Y_{1;n}(0,t]$ in $Q(t)$ and $D(t)$, respectively, which seems unnecessary since both terms are clearly zero with probability one.
 However, following this convention will make it easier later to express various joint Laplace-Stieltjes transforms associated with both $\{Q(t); t \geq 0\}$ and $\{D(t); t \geq 0\}$.